jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbfundingcyclestore/read/-_mockfundingcyclebasedon.md

 _Returns an empty funding cycle if there can't be a mock funding cycle based on the provided one._

+_Assumes a funding cycle with a duration of 0 will never be asked to be the base of a mock._

 ### Definition

 ```solidity